Can a destructor be pure virtual in C++?

 ~Derived() is executed Pure virtual destructor is called

-It is important to note that class becomes abstract class when it contains pure virtual destructor.
-For example try to compile the below program.
+It is important to note that a class becomes abstract class when it contains a pure virtual destructor.
+For example, try to compile the following program.

 The above program fails in compilation & shows following error messages.

 [Error] cannot declare variable ‘p’ to be of abstract type ‘Test’

 [Note] because the following virtual functions are pure within ‘Test’: